crystal-ball/componentry/guides/Components.md

 ## Trigger decorations

-All Trigger components accept a `decoration` prop which is rendered to the right of the Trigger children content.
+All Trigger components accept a `decoration` prop which is rendered after the Trigger children.
 The decoration can be set at a component level or at an application level using the ThemeProvider.
 This makes it easy to add a default decoration to all trigger instances, eg adding an icon to all popovers.